 The Research Triangle Energy Consortium was created in 2007 by Duke University, NC State University, The University of North Carolina at Chapel Hill and RTI International to collaboratively address the nation’s energy priorities, and those of the world by extension.
 Today it stands as a platform to discourse on these matters and to disseminate understanding on them.
 Financial support for the effort is now provided solely by RTI International.

 Over the past few years, our thrust areas have remained much the same, and can be found in the Current Activity section.
 There we detail the areas of emphasis, including specific activity related to each objective.

 Since we began this site solar energy has reached a high level of maturity.
 In many places material portions of electricity are sourced in this manner and the trajectory is positive.
+In India, a recent winning bid for utility scale solar promised electricity at prices lower than from coal.
 Since oil is minimally used to create electricity (pretty much only in the Middle East is it a major fuel for this purpose), the oil price drop is not a deterrent except for a minor contributory effect on natural gas price.

 Please feel free to follow the menu to the left as you navigate around our website.
 We also recommend that you express your views about any of our blog posts via the comments section of each blog post or thorough our Twitter, @RTEC_RTP.